kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### Certificate Signing Requests (CSR)
 ```
-A CertificateSigningRequest object is used to request that a certificate be signed by a specified signer, after which
+A CertificateSigningRequest object is used to request that a certificate be signed by the root CA, after which the
-the request may be approved or denied by administrators before finally being signed.
+request may be approved or denied by administrators before finally being signed.
 Refer to the following for signers:
 https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers.
 ```